 Newlands Bishop Farm: Offering work-based learning for adults with learning difficulties

+Newlands Bishop Farm first joined the Family Care Trust in 2002, and since then it has developed significantly.
 There is now a modern barn where machinery is stored, as well as housing a woodworking unit.

-Since 2005 Newlands Bishop Farm has had a partnership with Birmingham Metropolitan College to provide opportunities for our project workers to gain qualifications in ICT and numeracy/literacy.
-In 2009 NBF were awarded an Excellence Star Award from the college for our outstanding service to training and development of the project workers.
+Since 2005, Newlands Bishop Farm has had a partnership with Birmingham Metropolitan College to provide opportunities for our project workers to gain qualifications in ICT, numeracy and literacy.
+In 2009, NBF were awarded an Excellence Star Award from the college for our outstanding service to training and development of the project workers.

 Newlands Bishop Farm has many partnerships with local organisations who often attend to help with our farm work or take part in outdoor education activities.

 Berry’s Café at Newlands Bishop Farm

 Berry’s Café, located at the entrance of Newlands Bishop farm, opened in late 2011.
 The café includes a training kitchen and café to provide project workers with the opportunity to gain commercial catering and retail skills.
 Berry’s Café is also open to the public during the week from 10:30am to 2:30pm and weekends 10am to 3pm.
 The café also produces some fantastic fruit jams and preserves each year, which are sold on site.
 We also sell local honey produced by the farm’s bees.